AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 >[!CAUTION]
 >
->As best practice it is recommended that packages should not affect AEM-provided ACLs as this may result in unexpected product behavior.
+>As best practice it is recommended that packages should not affect AEM-provided ACLs as this may result in unexpected behavior.

 #### Performing Validation {#performing-validation}